ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

 ### 1. Projects without tests.

+How can we build projects without any kind of automated test?
+Are we talking about lack of professionalism, lack of skills, or are we talking about a work culture based on pressure where there is not time to test software?
+It can be just one of them, or can be all of them.
+It's a really hard question to answer.

-A team without testing culture, that deliver completed features without any kind of tests to support the development phase, neither to guarantee code quality.
-So, in the end, in order to consider a feature completed someone has to test it manually.
-Let's suppose that our feature is a new endpoint on the brand new web API.
-The feature will be completed, if an HTTP request using Postman succeeds.
-Seems good enough, right?
+The point here is that we're talking about a team without testing culture, that are able to deliver features without any kind of tests to support the development phase, neither to guarantee the software quality.

 ### 2. Projects with wrongly designed tests.
+[TODO]

 Again, a team without proper testing culture.
 They're testing but they're doing it the wrong way.
 Eventually, the Product Owner asked if the product was